Lightweight, interactive QSAR importance plots

 Introduction

-I’ve often run into situations in small-molecule drug discovery in which chemists want to visualize a dataset of chemical structures.
+We’ve often run into situations in small-molecule drug discovery in which chemists want to visualize a dataset of chemical structures.
 Often, this is in the context of some learned embedding space, and sometimes even in the context of a “QSAR” (Quantitative Structure-Activity Relationship) model which predicts the response of each structure in some context (e.g. its efficacy as a drug in vivo, or in an experimental validation platform).
 QSAR models can further isolate atoms of interest using an atomic importance plot, which shows the contribution of each atom to the model’s predictions.

 Such a scatterplot provides a way to visualize a data-driven learned chemical space, and interactively see the structures in it.
 This post extends that visualization in two ways: